E3SM-Project/codesign-kernels/README.md

 # Climate kernels for Co-design

 These kernels are intended for sharing with interested parties for co-design purposes.
-They originate from the Energy Exascale Earth System Model (E3SM), formerly known as Accelerated Climate Modeling for Energy (ACME).
+They originate from the [Energy Exascale Earth System Model (E3SM)](https://e3sm.org), formerly known as Accelerated Climate Modeling for Energy (ACME).

 # Contributions
 We welcome your contributions in the form of well-articulated pull requests.
 Please contact us with any alternative suggestions.

 # Authors
 Matt Norman
+Sarat Sreepathi

 # Point of Contact
 Please send any questions or comments to Sarat Sreepathi (sarat-at-ornl.gov).